-Your computer comes with a jumper preset for the old processor.
-If you upgrade your processor, you may need to reset (move) the processor jumper.
-This jumper is labeled on your system board as J23.
+Your computer comes with the jumpers preset for the old processor.
+If you upgrade your processor, you may need to reset (move) the processor jumpers.
+These jumpers are labeled J24, J25, and J31 on your system board.

-Use the following table to determine whether you need to reset this jumper.
+Use the following table to determine whether you need to reset any jumpers.

-To reset the jumper, do the following:
+To move the jumpers, do the following: